sejungkwak/connect-4/README.md

 - During the tests, I found bugs below.
   - The __OK__ button on the display mode alert was not accessible when the game result box was on the screen.
   - Custom validation messages for the contact form kept showing even when the input value was valid.
-  - A column indicator disc disappeared even when pressing the down arrow key on the full column.
+  - A column indicator disc disappeared even when pressing the down arrow key on a full column.
 - I have fixed the issues and documented them in the [fixed bugs](#fixed-bugs) section.
 Please refer to the last three items in the section for more details.
   - Inaccessible display mode alert button
   - Contact form custom validation error
   - Column indicator disc disappearing

-- All the tests passed after an aditional test: [View details](documentation/FUNCTIONALITY.md)
+- All the tests passed after the additional fixes: [View details](documentation/FUNCTIONALITY.md)

 <br>